Skip to content

 }

-Each time the dusa.solutions getter is accessed, an iterator is returned that re-runs solution search, potentially returning solutions in a different order.
+Each time you invoke the iterator dusa is accessed, search is re-run, potentially returning solutions in a different order.

 Modifying a Dusa instance